the-expanse/SideQuestWiki/BMBF.md

 If you run into issues
 ----

-##### Note that Beat On has long since been Discontinued BMBF is what has replaced it

 Any error seen about Beat On is lingering code and can be ignored as is no longer supported and SideQuest is unaffiliated with it directly except for mods, see the bottom of this page for installing mods and custom songs with BMBF, if you have any issues read this page in it's entirety